whisthq/whist/main-webserver/README.md

 **4. Make Dummy SSL Certificates.**

 We use a Redis+TLS instance in production, so during testing we try to maintain similarity by using a Redis+TLS docker image.
-Navigate to the `dummy_certs` directory and run `bash create_dummy_certs.sh` to generate temporary useless SSL certificates.
+Run `bash dummy_certs/create_dummy_certs.sh` to generate temporary SSL certificates that are only useful for local development.
 The Redis+TLS docker image will use this.

 **5. Spin Up Local Servers**